plsuwu/plsuwu/src/docs/writeups/vlookup-hot-singles.md

 oh. it's her. well, see if you can get the flag at /app/flag.txt and then get out of there
 </aside>

-The functionality of above endpoint made me quickly jump to the idea of a potential XXE injection vulnerability as we are prompted for a spreadsheet.
+I instantly jumped to the idea of a potential XXE injection vulnerability in this function given the prompt to upload a spreadsheet.
-We can quickly test out the response we should expect to see from the site if we provide a known-good `xlsx` sheet, which we can procure by downloading a blank spreadsheet from Google Docs.
-Gauging the server's response...:
+I think that it's best if we quickly test out the response we should expect given an unmodified/known-good `xlsx` file, which we can procure by downloading a blank spreadsheet from Google Docs.
+Gauging the server's response:

 ![openoffice-location-recorded-xlsx](/img/vlookup_hot_singles_img/test_upload_blank.png)
 > website output

-...
-And use this to cross-reference the `/spreadsheet` route's source code.
-The file we just downloaded is an edited spreadsheet with some additional columns appended to the end.
-There are also a few base cases that return us to `/admin` if we don't supply a file or the file's name is empty:
+... we can cross-reference this with the `/spreadsheet` route's source code:

 ```python
 # ...